 Analysis and Test Results

-Our goal is to help you decide which cordless chainsaw is right for you, so we started out with the most obvious way to test — we cut a whole lot of wood.
-However, to test these awesome tools side-by-side we went well beyond just the performance of the saw.
-We measured, weighed, timed, took readings, and took note of more than a dozen variables on each one of these models over the course of a month.
-We grouped our tests into 4 individually weighted categories — Saw Performance (35%), Ease of Use (30%), Battery Life (25%), and Noise (10%) — which are discussed in detail below.
+Our goal is to help you decide which cordless chainsaw is right for you, so we started with the most obvious way to test — we cut a whole lot of wood.
+However, to test these awesome tools side-by-side, we went well beyond just the performance of the saw.
+We measured, weighed, timed, and took note of more than a dozen variables on each one of these models over the course of a month.
+We grouped our tests into four individually weighted categories — Saw Performance (35%), Ease of Use (30%), Battery Life (25%), and Noise (10%) — which are discussed in detail below.

 Related: Buying Advice for Cordless Chainsaws

-If you're thinking about buying an electric chainsaw the most important factor to consider is what its primary function will be.
-There are a large range of costs for these products and the price tag doesn't necessarily mean the saw works well for your specific application.
+If you're shopping for an electric chainsaw, the most crucial factor to consider is what its primary function will be.
+There is a wide range of prices for these products, and a higher cost doesn't necessarily mean a saw will work well for your specific application.

 If you are looking for maximum bar length and maximum battery life, it's hard to beat the price for the performance of the EGO Power+ CS1800.
-The Echo CCS-58V4AH is not exactly the easiest on your pocketbook, but considering how fantastically it cuts we think the price tag is as fair as can be.
-If you're on a bit of a tighter budget our Best Buy Award winner offers solid performance at a more economical price — the Husqvarna 120i is far from the most costly saw in our review, but it outperformed most of the field in many ways.
-It should be mentioned that the EGO Power+ offers ample performance and some fine features at an admirable fee, but it fell short in a few key ways that kept it from earning a Best Buy award.
+The Echo CCS-58V4AH isn't exactly the easiest on your pocketbook, but considering how fantastically it cuts, we think the price tag is as fair as can be.
+If you're on a bit of a tighter budget, the Husqvarna 120i is far from the costliest saw in our review, but it outperformed most of the field in many ways.
 The Milwaukee M18 FUEL may come at a premium, but buying from one of the most trusted names in power tools has its benefits.
-The ""FUEL"" may be a larger initial cost, but if you plan on buying more power tools in the future you will regain your investment by buying the "tool-only" model because you will already own a battery and charger.
-If you rarely need to make cuts, and are looking for an alternative to the arduous task of using a handsaw, then the BLACK+DECKER is the way to go.
+The FUEL is higher on initial cost, but if you plan to buy more Milwaukee tools in the future, you can save some money by purchasing the "tool-only" models because you will already own a battery and charger.
+If you rarely need to make serious cuts and are looking for an alternative to the arduous task of using a handsaw, then the BLACK+DECKER is the way to go.

-First and foremost, our saw performance metric made up 35% of the score for each chainsaw.
-To test this we took the average time of a number of cuts through a specific dimension of wood from the lumber yard to ensure that each saw was tearing through the exact same volume for each cut.
+First and foremost, the saw performance metric makes up 35% of the score for each chainsaw.
+To test this, we took the average of several timed cuts through a specific dimension of wood from the lumber yard to ensure that each saw was tearing through the exact same volume for each cut.
 For the second part of this metric, we took our fleet of saws to a commercial wood yard for a more subjective test to see how they functioned bucking rounds of pine.
 During these two different tests, we closely monitored how quickly the saws went through bar and chain oil.
-Lastly, we timed how long it takes each saw to go from stopped to full speed and timed it, we define this number as "wind-up" time.
+We also timed how long it takes each saw to go from stopped to full speed.
+We call this number "wind-up" time.
 Lastly, we considered bar length in this metric as a smaller bar simply cannot complete larger tasks.

-With a score of 8 out of 10 for this metric, the Makita LXT put up cutting times ever so slightly slower than the Echo with an average of 7.9 seconds.
-At 0.75 seconds its wind-up time is just behind the Echo as well.
+With a score of 8 out of 10 for this metric, the Makita LXT displayed cutting times ever so slightly slower than the Echo with an average of 7.9 seconds.
+At 0.75 seconds, its wind-up time is also just behind the Echo.
 Our favorite part about this saw is that we found that the LXT easily turned pine to sawdust at the wood yard.
-It also has an innovative adjustable oil pump so you can change the feed rate depending on the air temperature and the type of oil you are using.
-For the sawyer that will be doing a lot of firewood bucking, the Makita comes with metal bucking spikes to make this job easier.
+It has an innovative adjustable oil pump so you can change the feed rate depending on the air temperature and the type of oil you are using.
+For any sawyer that will be doing a lot of firewood bucking, the Makita comes with metal bucking spikes to make the job easier.

-Waiting for a saw to wind up can cost you time and energy which sometimes can mean that you're also losing money.
-The Milwaukee M18 FUEL displayed an instantaneous wind-up during all of our tests.
+Waiting for a saw to wind up can cost you time and energy, which in some circumstances can also mean you're losing money.
+The Milwaukee M18 FUEL exhibited an instantaneous wind-up during all of our tests.
 The M18 FUEL had a great average cutting time of 8.3 seconds in our lab test and also dissected logs like nothing during our field tests.
 The Milwaukee is another model that has metal bucking spikes to help get the job done faster.
-We gave the M18 FUEL an 8 out of 10 for this metric, however, one place where it falls a bit short is that it does go through a little more bar and chain oil than we'd like to see.
+We gave the M18 FUEL an 8 out of 10 for this metric.
+One area where it falls a bit short, however, is that it does go through more bar and chain oil than we'd like to see.

-The EGO Power+, on the other hand, went through almost no bar & chain oil during our tests and has very sufficient cutting power, putting up an average time of 9.5 seconds during the lab tests.
-This saw was one of the slowest to react to a fully pulled trigger with a time of 2.5 seconds, so we docked it a little bit for its slow wind-up.
-The Power+ still scores a well-deserved 7 out of 10 for this metric.
+The EGO Power+ 1400, on the other hand, went through almost no bar & chain oil during our tests and has sufficient cutting power with an average time of 9.5 seconds during the lab tests.
+This saw is one of the slowest to react to a fully pulled trigger and took 2.5 seconds to get up to speed.
+We docked it a little bit for this slow wind-up time.
+The Power+ still scores a solid 7 out of 10 in this metric.

 Tying at a score of 6 out of 10 for saw performance are the Greenworks G-MAX and the Husqvarna 120i models.
-Both of these saws had average cutting times of more than twice the time of the Echo.
+Both of these saws had average cutting times that were more than twice the time of the Echo.
 The Greenworks showed an average cutting time of 12.5 seconds with a lethargic wind-up time of 2.25 seconds.
-The 120i barely used any oil during the tests and the Greenworks only trickled a tiny bit more.
-The Husqvarna had one of the fastest wind-up times at 0.5 seconds, but it's a bit slower than the aforementioned models at cutting with an average time of 13.5 seconds.
+The 120i barely used any oil during the tests, and the Greenworks only trickled a tiny bit more.
+The Husqvarna had one of the fastest wind-up times at 0.5 seconds, but it was a bit slower than the aforementioned models in our dimensional test, finishing with an average time of 13.5 seconds.
 Both of these cut fairly well, they are just a bit slower.

-The Oregon CS300 was on the slower end of cutting times at 15.9 seconds and even stopped a few times mid-cut.
-It also has a slower wind-up time at 1.25 seconds and isn't the greatest in the bar & chain oil department, although it does get bonus points for its metal bucking spikes.
+The Oregon CS300 was on the lower end of cutting times at 15.9 seconds and even stopped a few times mid-cut.
+It also has a slower wind-up time at 1.25 seconds and isn't the greatest in the bar & chain oil department.
+However, it does get bonus points for its metal bucking spikes.

 Rounding out the bottom of saw performance metric scores are the BLACK+DECKER 40 Volt MAX Cordless Chainsaw and the Ryobi 40 V RY40530 each with a score of 5 out of 10.
-The MAX stalled many times during both our lab and our field cutting test and had by far the slowest average cutting time at a whopping 35.5 seconds.
-It also dumped a ton of bar & chain oil and had a sluggish wind-up at 1.75 seconds.
-The Ryobi was on the lower end of wind-up times at 2 seconds.
-The Ryobi had a fairly decent average cutting time at 10 seconds, but unfortunately, it quickly dumped its bar and chain oil much, much faster than any other saws in our review.
+The MAX stalled many times during both our lab and our field cutting tests and had by far the slowest average cutting time at a whopping 35.5 seconds.
+It also dumped a ton of bar & chain oil and had a sluggish wind-up of 1.75 seconds.
+The Ryobi was on the lower end of wind-up times at 2 seconds, but it had a fairly decent average cutting time at 10 seconds.
+Unfortunately, however, it tore through bar and chain oil much, much faster than any other saws in our review.

 Ease of Use